btarg/requiem-vault/GM/First Session/Club/Celebration.md

 >*(Order a drink – 5GP, or free if you've already made a good impression/mention your recent victory – and ask about the Professor.)*
 >
 >>[!success]- **DC 13 [[Stats#🗣️ Influence|Influence]] or [[Stats#💰 Streetwise|Streetwise]] check:**
 >>The bartender nods slowly.
 "Yeah, Professor... sharp woman.
 Was here a bit ago.
 Looked like she was waiting for someone, then got a call and seemed agitated.
 Headed off towards the back, said something about needing fresh air.
 Some other folks asked about her too, just before you.
 Didn't like the look of 'em."
-They might offer a vague description of the Doppelganger Mercs or point towards the service corridor.
 >
 >>[!failure]- "Busy night, mate.
 Seen a hundred faces.
 Can't recall."
 The bartender shrugs, already turning to the next customer.